jbroll/jbr.tcl/README.md

   Tcl's detractors like to harsh on the Tcl mantra "every thing is a string".
 I like consider a corollary of this : Code is data is code.
 Tcl is not so much a programming language in the traditional sense.
-It is a set of primitives to pass data and control execution scope.
+It is a set of primitives to pass data and control scope.

 My code: